 Since you want your content to be enjoyable to read, you should also ensure that it flows from beginning to end.
 If you can do this, then readers won’t miss the point you are trying to make.
-By creating a document that flows, you also reduce the chances that your readers will wander off to something else halfway through your content.
+By creating content that flows, you also reduce the chances that your readers will wander off to something else halfway through your content.

 How do you make sure your content flows?
 Firstly, you need to focus on the placement of all your paragraphs.
 Does your thought process make sense?
 Does each paragraph cover one main point?
 Does one paragraph lead logically to the other?

 If something feels out of place or haphazardly placed, it’s important to find somewhere else to put it.
 In the event that you can’t find an alternative place for misplaced content, you should ask yourself just how important this piece is to your puzzle.
 Provided that you can do without it, it’s best to get rid of it altogether.

 Visuals make up a huge part of an enjoyable reading experience.
 Think about it for a moment.
 When you’re reading something and you get tired of paragraphs and paragraphs of words, what do you look for?
 Pictures!

 For this reason, this is one of our most important copy editing tips.
 In order to provide a memorable reading experience, it’s important to include visuals in your content.
 Using images, graphs, videos and infographics will come in handy, especially when you’re talking about huge amounts of data.
 Visual content can also help you break complex information down into something that’s not only easier to understand but also more fun to consume.

 As you’re performing the very important role of copy editing, you shouldn’t shy away from getting personal and including emotions.
 After all, emotive writing will draw your audience in and encourage them to get invested in your content.

 Don’t be afraid to write with passion.
 Your audience will read into this and get excited about what you have to say.
 Ultimately, people who are emotionally invested in your brand story are more likely to develop brand loyalty over time.